-There are more ways to get a reduced rate, in addition to choosing a shorter rate lock period.
-The bigger the down payment, the lower your interest rate will be, since you will have more equity from the start.
-You could choose to pay points to bring down your interest rate for the loan term, meaning you pay more initially.
-One strategy that makes financial sense for some is to pay points to bring the rate down over the life of the loan.
-You'll pay more up front, but you will save money, especially if you keep the loan for the full term.
+There are other ways to get a low rate, in addition to going with a shorter rate lock period.
+The more the down payment, the smaller your interest rate will be, as you will be entering the loan with more equity.
+You might choose to pay points to improve your rate for the loan term, meaning you pay more initially.
+For a lot of people, this is a good option..

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.